verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 ## Time for Testing

 Now that our data entries are unified we can run some validation tests to see if everything is as expected.
-First test is for referandum data integrity.
+First test is for referendum data integrity.
 I will check if the percentage sums of leave and remain add up to 100%.

 ```python